-The Most Overlooked Support for 2e Students: Acceleration
+The Most Overlooked Support for 2e/Gifted Students: Acceleration

 When navigating and supporting the challenges and struggles that our 2e students face, we sometimes we forget to address their talents.
 Let’s remedy that.
 As a firm believer in strengths-based education, we believe in nurturing the strengths, talents, and interests of 2e students, which can include traditional academics: math, language arts, science, etc.